heikoehrigfita/pseudolocalization/README.md

 ## Task

-Create a new file so that the key-value structure persist but the values are translated two a pseudo-language:
+Create a new file so that the key-value structure persist but the values are translated into a pseudo-language:
 ```
 shoes.type.categories.m.loafers = Ŀǿǿȧȧƒḗḗřş
 shoes.type.categories.m.oxfords = ǾǾẋƒǿǿřḓş